Hotspot Shield is a popular VPN with just enough interesting and unusual features to help it stand out from the crowd.

 The opening interface gives no indication of this, as it looks much like the other clients: a mostly empty dark panel with a Connect button in the middle, and barely anything else.
 Point, click, and you're connected.

-The extension gets more interesting when you tap the Configuration button at the top-right.
-For example, you're finally able to set a default server which you'd like Hotspot Shield to access when you first connect, or have it automatically connect to the nearest server.
-There's also a problem, in you only get access to a relatively few servers: Canada, France, Germany, India, Netherlands, Russia, Singapore, UK and US.
-However, the extra control is still a welcome plus.
+Tap the Configuration button top-right and you're able to set a default server which you'd like Hotspot Shield to access when you first connect, or have it automatically connect to the nearest server.

 There are a bunch of privacy extras, starting with ad, cookie, tracker, malware and WebRTC blockers, along with a handy option to ignore any resources you're accessing which are hosted within your local network.

 Perhaps the best additions are the Auto Protect and Bypass lists, at least once you've found them (they're in Chrome's Hotspot Shield Settings page rather than the extension console).
 Add websites which require the VPN to Auto Protect and Hotspot Shield automatically turns itself on whenever you try to access them.
 Add websites to the Bypass list and Hotspot Shield directs them through your regular connection, rather than the VPN tunnel, which is handy for sites that don't work with a VPN, or which need to see your real location (a streaming platform which is only available in your country, say).

 This isn't quite as powerful as it looks.
 The ad blocker isn't as capable as the market leaders, for instance, and doesn't have any settings or options to customize how it functions.
 Still, overall it works very well, and the Chrome extension is better than most of the proxy competition.